ksumesh431/ansible_dynamic_inventroy/README.md

 # 🐳 Ansible Docker Swarm Cluster Automation ⚙️

-This project utilizes Ansible with a dynamic inventory system to automatically configure Docker environments, including Docker Engine, Docker Compose, and Docker Swarm, on target nodes.
+This project utilizes Ansible with a dynamic inventory system to automatically configure Docker environments, including Docker Engine, Docker Compose, and Docker Swarm (supporting **single or multi-master setups**), on target nodes.
 Configuration is driven by environment-specific files, and authentication relies on SSH keys.

 ## ✅ Prerequisites